 FOR THE COOKIES

-- In a large bowl beat on medium speed until creamy (about 2-3 minutes) the ricotta, sugar and butter.
+- In a large bowl or stand up mixer beat on medium speed until creamy (about 2-3 minutes) the ricotta, sugar and butter.
 Then add the egg, vanilla and zest and beat to combine, add the flour and baking powder and beat until just combined.

 - Drop by spoonfuls (I used a tablespoon) onto the prepared cookie sheets.
 Bake for approximately 10-12 minutes.
 Let cool completely before glazing.